 As a specialist presentation agency, we’ll never actively choose to use software with fewer features, but we do understand that the wealth of options within PowerPoint can be overwhelming.

-With this in mind, it’s no wonder than some users cite the reduced number of features as one of the top reasons they choose to use Google Slides.
+With this in mind, it’s no wonder that some users cite the reduced number of features as one of the top reasons they choose to use Google Slides.
 Not only are they not wasting precious time sorting through the options, they find that their end results are sleeker, simpler slides because they’re not being tempted to add every single animation, or use every built-in asset.

 Google Slides is like PowerPoint Lite, for users who prioritise easy-to-use, fully-accessible presentation tools that allow for seamless collaboration.